Skip to content

 U-class Qibbuts מֻ "oo" rule

-Reduced Hatef Patah מֲ very short "ah"
+Reduced Hateph Pathach מֲ very short "ah"

-Reduced Hatef Seghol מֱ very short "eh"
+Reduced Hateph Seghol מֱ very short "eh"

-Reduced Hatef Qamets מֳ very short "oh"
+Reduced Hateph Qamets מֳ very short "oh"

-Modern Israeli Hebrew note: In contemporary Israeli Hebrew, Qamets and Patah are both pronounced as a short "ah" (no distinction in length), Tsere and Seghol are often merged, and the guttural letters א and ע are both silent.
+Modern Israeli Hebrew note: In contemporary Israeli Hebrew, Qamets and Pathach are both pronounced as a short "ah" (no distinction in length), Tsere and Seghol are often merged, and the guttural letters א and ע are both silent.
 BBH and most academic programs preserve the Tiberian distinctions in the classroom because they are significant for parsing and lexical identification.

 9. Dagesh Lene vs. Dagesh Forte